sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_25_SingleGatesQuiz/Quiz01.md

 **Description**

-a) Here one input is 0V as it is connected to the ground and other input is 5V as it is connected to the battery.
-So the output of AND gate will be 0V (Binary output will be 0).

-b) Here one input is 0V as it is connected to the ground and other input is 5V as it is connected to the battery.
-So the output of AND gate will be 0V (Binary output will be 0).

-c) Here one input is 0V as it is connected to the ground and other input is 5V as it is connected to the battery.
-So the output of AND gate will be 0V (Binary output will be 0).

-d) Here one input is 0V as it is connected to the ground and other input is 5V as it is connected to the battery.
+Here one input is 0V as it is connected to the ground and other input is 5V as it is connected to the battery.
 So the output of AND gate will be 0V (Binary output will be 0).

 ---
 ---